Losses

 ScaleTensor

-update_scalar(name: str, scalar: Tensor, *, override: bool = False) None
+update_scaler(name: str, scaler: Tensor, *, override: bool = False) None

-If override is False, the scalar must be valid against the original dimensions.
-If override is True, the scalar will be updated regardless of validity against original scalar.
+If override is False, the scaler must be valid against the original dimensions.
+If override is True, the scaler will be updated regardless of validity against original scaler.

 Parameters:

-• name (str) – Name of the scalar to update
+• name (str) – Name of the scaler to update

-• override (bool, optional) – Whether to override the scalar ignoring dimension compatibility, by default False
+• override (bool, optional) – Whether to override the scaler ignoring dimension compatibility, by default False

 Scale a tensor by the variable_scaling.